inmyth/proto-flutter-kerahbiru/README.md

 - reload page depending on new updates
     - updating state object in State (ChangeNotifier) triggers any Selector that monitors it
     - use WillPopScope to intercept device's back button
+- pages that depend on same inheritance object should be generalized (see CommonItem)

 ## Todo
+- [x] complete prototype of approach A (Experience item)
+    - complete ir for the rest of the items
 - [x] reload if new updates
 - date picker for exp end date
     - [x] has upper limit(a month before now) and lower limit